mazzi/mazzi.github.com/projects.md

 ### Personal projects

 1. [Chorichannel](http://www.chorichannel.com.ar) - Based on your location, this webapp rates how good is the day to BBQ.
 Built in NodeJs, MongoDB, ExpressJs. - R.I.P.
 2. [Coverboard](https://github.com/Coverboard) - Code Coverage metrics analysis.
 A Gem to add to your project and a display artifact.
 Built in RoR.
 3. [Landing Generic](https://github.com/mazzi/landing-generic) - A generic landing page to capture email leads.
 NodeJs + MongoDB.
+4. [Keithfem bot](https://github.com/mazzi/keithfembot) - A Telegram bot for (Keith F'em)[https://www.keithfem.com/].
+Displays radio shows schedule and other goodies.

 ### Latest Open Source Contributions

+Ordered from older to more recent.

 1. [Sculejs](https://github.com/dan-eyles/sculejs) - SculeJS (from Minuscule - pronounced skyul) is a fully featured DBMS written in JavaScript that emulates the functionality of MongoDB.
 It's also much more than that; SculeJS includes implementations of many general purpose data structures that can be used by developers in their day-to-day work.